alphagov/govuk-import-export-prototype/answer/take-merchandise-in-baggage.markdown

 Arrive at the airport or port at least 2 hours early to make your declaration.
 If your goods require a [licence](/guide/starting-to-export/export-licences.html), carry it with you.

-You must give your export declaration to the export officer at the airport or port of departure.
+You must present your goods and export declaration to the export officer at the airport or port of departure.

 You can either: